The basis of the Quran is the revelation to Muhammad. According to Islam, the revelation was given by the angel Jibreel.

 What Muhammad experienced during the first encounter shows signs of being an encounter by an evil spirit in the manner in which it attacked Muhammad.
-Hadiths show that Muhammad experienced the influence of magic, witchcraft, had delusions, became suicidal, became stark raving mad for 1 year before he recovered.
+Hadiths show that Muhammad experienced the influence of magic, and witchcraft, had delusions, became suicidal, and became stark raving mad for 1 year before he recovered.

 Fear is not from God, but from satan.
 Confusion is not from God.
 Muhammad was fearful.
 Muhammad was confused.
-He was possessed by an evil spirit who abused, tortured and treated him violently so that Muhammad would fall under his authority.
+He was possessed by an evil spirit who abused, tortured, and treated him violently so that Muhammad would fall under his authority.
 It was not the REAL Gabriel.
 He would never have done that.
 Waraqa was grossly mistaken.
 Read the accounts of Gabriel’s visits to humans and notice that his first words are always “Do not fear!”
 Satan is able to disguise himself as an angel of light.
 (2 Cor 11:14).

 Satan is known as the father of lies.
 (John 8:44).
 What kind of message do you think the father of lies revealed?
 Jesus said, “The devil comes to steal, kill, and destroy”.
 (John 10:10)